-This ended the patriot war on the western frontier for that eason.
+This ended the patriot war on the western frontier for that season.

 Early next morning, the landlord informed Gen. M'Leod that his friend and pursuivant, Gen. Scott had arrived, and that the Marshals were diligently searching for him.
 A double wagon and a span of first rate horses were instantly provided by some kind friend, who directed the teamster to drive with all speed to Mr. Drake's Inn, Portland city.
 The day proved very rainy and the roads extremely bad.
 Notwithstanding, Gen. Scott pursued Jehu like, keeping within sight of the fugitive General all the way, both driving furiously.
-However, the Patriot had no idea that Scott was so very close on his heels.
-He had scarcely seated himself in Mr. Drake's Inn when the landlord met Gen. Scott in the hall, who very prudently coducted him to another department, and immediately apprised the other General of his danger.
-At this time the rain descended in torrents, yet it was not a time for hesitation.
-Without great coat, and cap in hand, he bolted to Mr. Neal's, a private house, at some distance, where he found Col. Bradley and several other friends, comfortably quartered.
+However, approach of the British, who were not long in coming the Patriot had no idea that Scott was so very close on his heels. up.
+A bloody contest ensued, the Patriots numbering on- He had scarcely seated himself in Mr. Drake's Inn when the ly 152, the British full 500.
+After fifteen minutes hard landlord met Gen. Scott in the half, who very prudently coducted him to another department, and immediately apprised the other General of his danger.
+At this time the rain descended in terrents, yet it was not a time for hesitation.
+Without great coat, and cap in hand, he bolted to Mr. Neal's, a private house. at some distance, where he found Col. Bradley and several other friends, comfortably quartered.
 Here he was kindly received and hospitably entertained.
-Late in the evening, Gen. Scott was informed by some busy body, that Gen. M'Leod and some other Patriot officers were secreted at Mr. Neal's house.
+Late in the evening, Gen. Scott was informed by some busy body, that Gen. M'Lood and some other Patriot officers were secreted at Mr. Neal's house.
 Nothing but the heavy rain and extreme darkness of the night, prevented their being surprised and arrested.
 Gen. Scott, however, supposed that the Patriot General, would from a consciousness of the security of his concealment, particularly after a chase so rough and fatiguing as that which he underwent the day previous, take a long nap in the morning to refresh, and as a matter of course would be easily surprised, consequently gave himself no farther trouble that night.
 Gen. M'Leod was too old a soldier to be caught napping in the vicinity of a pursuivant so vigilant as Gen. Scott.
-Before retiring to rest and a little after the rain slackened, Dr. Evans despatched two trusty men to Mr. Drake's to watch Gen. Scott's motions, until morn.
-Faithful to their trust they sat up all night. of day Gen. Scott and suite got up and while preparing to take the advantage of that early hour; one of Dr. Evan's trusty sentinels gave him the alarm, and he immediately apprised Gen. So close was the pursuit to the notice, that the Patriot General and his officers had hardly more than escaped by the back door when Gen. S. rapped at the front door for admit-Mrs. Neal being somewhat alarmed for the safety of the Patriots, was in no particular hurry to grant admittance.- However, the door was opened, the General politely enquired whether Mr. Neal was within.
+Before retiring to rest and a little after the rain slackened, Dr. Evans despatched two trusty men to Mr. Drake's to watch Gen. Scott's motions, until morning.
+Faithful to their trust they sat up all night.
+At break of day Gen. Scott and suite got up and while preparing to take the advantage of that early hour, one of Dr. Evan's trusty sentinels gave him the alarm, and he immediately apprised Gen. M'Leod.
+So close was the pursuit to the notice, that the Patriot General and his officers had hardly more than escaped by the back door when Gen. S. rapped at the front door for admittance.
+Mrs. Neal being somewhat alarmed for the safety of the Patriots, was in no particular hurry to grant admittance .-However, the door was opened, the General politely enquired whether Mr. Neal was within.
 She replied, that he was not, but would shortly return.
-He then asked if she knew him.-Her answer was, that she supposed it was Gen Scott.
+He then asked if she knew him .-Her answer was, that she supposed it was Gen Scott.